Ab

 Layer It:

-- By layering your food scraps with paper towels, napkins, or shredded newspaper, you can soak up excess moisture and reduce odor.
+- You can soak up excess moisture and reduce odor by layering your food scraps with paper towels, napkins, or shredded newspaper.

 - Add coffee grounds to your bin to reduce odor.
 A sprinkle of baking soda every few days works just as well!